U.N.: Humanitarian Crisis In Syria Reaches 'Horrifying New Level'

 The humanitarian crisis in Syria has reached a "horrifying new level," according to a U.N. official.

-That's how Mark Lowcock, the United Nations under-secretary for humanitarian affairs and emergency relief coordinator, described conditions in northwest Syria based on eyewitness accounts from U.N. staff in and around Idlib province in northwest Syria.
+That's how Mark Lowcock, the United Nations undersecretary for humanitarian affairs and emergency relief coordinator, described conditions in northwest Syria based on eyewitness accounts from U.N. staff in and around Idlib province in northwest Syria.

 Idlib has been under air attack for years, but the intensity of those attacks is now worse and there are new ground attacks as well, says Robert Ford, former ambassador to Syria under the Obama administration and now a senior fellow at the Middle East Institute in Washington, D.C.
-As the last opposition stronghold, the province is home to about three million people, half of them refugees from other parts of Syria.
+As the last opposition stronghold, the province is home to about 3 million people, half of them refugees from other parts of Syria.

-This latest humanitarian crisis in the nine-year-old conflict was brought on by fighting that has escalated since December, with Syrian, Turkish and Russian troops attacking opposition forces.
+This latest humanitarian crisis in the 9-year-old conflict was brought on by fighting that has escalated since December, with Syrian, Turkish and Russian troops attacking opposition forces.
 Idlib has seen airstrikes as well as shelling from artillery and ground-based missiles.

 What's more, temperatures have dropped below freezing many nights since December, and heavy snow has fallen, most recently in mid-February.